basarat/typescript-book/docs/arrow-functions.md

 #### Tip: Arrow functions and inheritance

-If you have an instance method as an arrow function then its goes on `this`.
+If you have an instance method as an arrow function then it goes on `this`.
 Since there is only one `this` such functions cannot participate in a call to `super` (`super` only works on prototype members).
 You can easily get around it by creating a copy of the method before overriding it in the child.

 ```ts
 class Adder {